jmcarlson0320/convolution_reverb/README.md

 * 'dog.wav' is a long input of a dog barking.
 * 'loop.wav' is a music clip with short percussive sounds.
-* 'jojo_bartmassey.wav' is a clip of my daughter reciting the famous tagline :)
+* 'jojo.wav' is a clip of my daughter reciting the famous tagline :)

 # Testing
 I did not perform testing in this project as systematically as I would have